What is Vacuum Coating

 4. Sputtering by Ion Bombardment – PDF File – 14.2 MB

 Review of the understanding of the sputtering process as of 1955, study of sputtering yields, use of mercury ions for sputtering, and references to past work.
-Document provided by Don Mattox.
+The document isprovided by Don Mattox.

 5. Cathode Sputtering, A Commercial Application – PDF File – 640 KB